Michieljoris/dj-consumer/README.md

 A job also comes with a :timed-out? key.
 This atom becomes true when job times out.
-All lifecycle methods of a job get called regardless, take appropriate action in each.If your job is sleeping or parked (waiting for channel input) check the atom before continuing.
+All lifecycle methods of a job get called regardless, take appropriate action in each.
+If your job is sleeping or parked (waiting for channel input), or doing other time consuming work check the atom before continuing.
 Timed out jobs are rescheduled, so make sure the job is idempotent or roll back any changes if needed.

 All job multimethods are expected to be synchronous.
 If you need to do async work, use core.async, or futures, delays and promises.
 If an error occurs throw